Can an Estimate Price Legally Vary?

 (3) Nothing in this section prevents a consumer and a supplier from agreeing to amend the estimate or price in a consumer agreement, if the consumer requires additional or different goods or services.

 For business-to-business matters, where a statute law addressing the issue of estimates fails to exist, the common law case of Go Island Hopper Helicopters Ltd. v.
-Rotech Industries Inc., 1996 CanLII 2448 at 68 to 69, appears to address the issue whereas it was said:
+Rotech Industries Inc., 1996 CanLII 2448, appears to address the issue whereas it was said:

 68 Further, in the event that there was only an estimate, I would apply the law enunciated by Wright J. in Kozik v.
 Melnick, O.J.
 No. 1259 (Ont.
 C.J.) which concerned a quantum meruit claim arising from the refurbishment of an aircraft.
 The court held at p.
 5: